-I'm an interdisciplinary researcher with a wide range of interests and a strong background in Computational Linguistics and Natural Language Processing.
-I'm currently the PI of a Marie Skłodowska-Curie Action, funded by the European Commission and hosted at Palacký University Olomouc in the Czech Republic.
-This project aims to improve the tasks of Parsing and Grammatical Error Detection (GED) for Mandarin Chinese using computational grammars (see more).
+Before joining VU Amsterdam, I held a Marie Skłodowska-Curie Individual Fellowship, funded by the European Commission (Horizon 2020).
+I was hosted at the Asian Studies Department from Palacký University Olomouc, in the Czech Republic.
+This fellowship focused on improving the tasks of Parsing and Grammatical Error Detection (GED) for Mandarin Chinese using computational grammars (see more).

 Before starting my PhD, I was a Research Associate at the Computational Linguistics Lab under the supervision of Francis Bond, also at NTU, Singapore.
 During this time worked on tasks such as Parsing, Word Sense Disambiguation and Sentiment Analysis.
 I've also acquired a lot of experience in building language resources (corpora, wordnets, treebanks, etc.).
 In particular, I become a main contributor of the Open Multilingual Wordnet, a project pushing an open data agenda for language resources, in particular of wordnets.